cisagov/Malcolm/docs/hardening.md

 **10.1.6 Remove nopasswd option from the sudoers configuration** - A very limited set of operations (a single script used to run the AIDE integrity check as a non-root user) has the NOPASSWD option set to allow it to be run in the background without user intervention.

 **10.1.10 Set maxlogins for all accounts** and **10.5 Set Timeout on ttys** - The Malcolm aggregator base operating system does not create multiple regular user accounts: only the `root` and aggregator service accounts are used.

+**12.8 Find Un-owned Files and Directories** and **12.9 Find Un-grouped Files and Directories** - The files found by [these](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/12.8_find_unowned_files.sh) [scripts](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/12.9_find_ungrouped_files.sh) exist within the layers of Malcolm's Docker images.
+While they do not belong to any user/group the host system knows about, the ownership of these files is set correctly in each Docker container's entrypoint.
+These files are not accessible to any unprivileged user on the host.

 **12.10 Find SUID System Executables**, **12.11 Find SGID System Executables** - The few files found by [these](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/12.10_find_suid_files.sh) [scripts](https://github.com/hardenedlinux/harbian-audit/blob/master/bin/hardening/12.11_find_sgid_files.sh) are valid exceptions required by the Malcolm aggregator base operating system's core requirements.